JadSbai/PBW/README.md

 ## Pharma3:

 We propose a forward-thinking prescription pipeline for the NHS with blockchain.
 Prescriptions are built on a need-to-know basis with ZK-Proofs, and authenticated as a three-way handshake between patient, doctor and pharmacy.
 Participants and drug stock remain accountable throughout the entire flow from supplier to patient.

+#### Problems solved:

+- Doctors cannot checkout drugs to spurious patients (prescriptions must be linked with physical/virtual appointments that were attended and confirmed by both parties)
+- Prescriptions can no longer be counterfeited, used past their expiry, or used more than once.
+- Sensitive medical data won’t be managed in a cleartext format, rather using cryptographic protocols afforded by the utilization of blockchain
+- Realization of true authenticity within prescriptions and their involved actors/contents.
+- Current centralized authorities are based on uncertifiable and unmaintained databases, with no clear mode of correspondence between supplies and prescribers of medicine.
+- Facilitation of a fully digitized supply chain, where any and all actors are fully accountable when faced with forensic appraisal.

+### Demo

 ## Tech Specs